KStupart/100-days-of-code/log.md

 **Thoughts**: I started the challenge at the usual late time today.
 I feel a heck of a lot more confident with ArrayLists now and I'm glad that I pushed through and started coding even though I'm tired.

 **Link(s) to work**: [Public Key Encryption App](https://github.com/KStupart/PublicKeyEncryptor)

+### Day 5: August 15, 2018

+**Today's Progress**: Public Key Encryption App

+**Thoughts**: I am so close to finishing up this project and that really motivates me to get started on the challenge earlier!
+After this I might consider creating a Scrabble app to help players with word scoring!

+**Link(s) to work**: [Public Key Encryption App](https://github.com/KStupart/PublicKeyEncryptor)